 - 1/4 bar vegan dark chocolate (optional)

 Pre-heat oven to 180 C (350 F).
 Lightly grease a 9-inch square baking pan.

-In a small bowl, combine the flour, baking soda, cocoa butter and salt.
+In a small bowl, combine the flour, baking soda, cocoa powder and salt.
 In a separate large bowl, whisk together the sugar and oil, then add bananas.
-Add water and vanilla, stirring to combine.
+Add water, almond milk and vanilla, stirring to combine.

 Add the flour mixture, stirring just until wet.
 Then stir through the dried fruits and nuts

 Split the mixture in half and pour the first half in the baking tin